John Birch (rugby league)

 John Wilkinson Birch (1878 – 10 October 1953) was an English professional rugby league footballer who played in the 1890s and 1900s.
 He played at representative level for Great Britain and England, and at club level for Leeds Parish Church and Leeds, as a forward.

 Birch was born on 1 June 1878 and baptised on Christmas Day 1878 at St Mary's church Garforth, Leeds.
-His father was George Birch of Barrowby Lane who was a very large man weighing around 24 stone and also a very well known character of Garforth known to the villagers as Scribbin Birch, His mother was Alice Ellen Smith of Garforth he married Annie Simpson of Kippax in 1898.
+His father was George Birch of Barrowby Lane who was a very large man weighing around 24 stone and also a very well known character of Garforth, known to the villagers as Scribbin Birch.
+His mother was Alice Ellen Smith of Garforth he married Annie Simpson of Kippax in 1898.

 Playing career

-Birch played for the Leeds Parish church rugby team he was in the team when they played their last ever match on Wednesday 24 April 1901 Scoring a Try against York with the result going in favour of the Parish Church 21–2 the club was disbanded when the lease on its Clarence Road ground expired When Leeds Parish Church disbanded in 1901 the Church Committee generously placed the whole of their playing staff at the disposal of the Leeds Club who welcomed John Wilkinson Birch and seven of his colleagues; W. Cororan, C. Crumpton, W. Evans, S. Herberts, G. Hewlett, J. McNicholas, and George Mosley.
-These players did more than merely join the Leeds club, they gave to it all their loyalty, skill and spirit.
-John Wilkinson Birch made his début against Wakefield Trinity at Headingley on 7 September 1901 running out winners 16–9, many Leeds followers think that strength of the side of these days was greater than anything there has been at Headingley since, and there are many good judges who firmly believe that this 1906 team was the best that ever wore the Leeds jersey; Young, Jenkins, T. Llewellyn, Thomas, Hughes, Ward, Brayshaw, Hewlett, Stead, Lunn, Watts, Webster, Wainwright, Wormald, John Wilkinson Birch.
-It may be that the passage of time lends enchantment, but it is certainly no exaggeration to say that many of the players in that team are still revered at Headingley today.
+Birch played for the Leeds Parish Church rugby team he was in the team when they played their last ever match on Wednesday 24 April 1901.
+He scored a Try against York with the Parish Church winning 21–2.
+The club was disbanded when the lease on its Clarence Road ground expired.
+When Leeds Parish Church disbanded in 1901, the Church Committee placed the whole of their playing staff at the disposal of the Leeds Club who let in John Wilkinson Birch and seven of his colleagues: W. Cororan, C. Crumpton, W. Evans, S. Herberts, G. Hewlett, J. McNicholas, and George Mosley.
+John Wilkinson Birch made his début against Wakefield Trinity at Headingley on 7 September 1901 running out winners 16–9.
+Many of the players in his team of 1901 are still revered at Headingley today.

 International honours

-John Wilkinson Birch won a cap for England while at Leeds in 1908 against Wales, and won a cap for Great Britain while at Leeds in 1908 against New Zealand.
+Birch won a cap for England while at Leeds in 1908 against Wales, and won a cap for Great Britain while at Leeds in 1908 against New Zealand.